Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

-For policy-based routing and authorization, we use Open Policy Agent (OPA) \cite{opa_web} and its Envoy plugin as assisting components.
-OPA provides a policy definition language that can define policies based on input data provided by a collocated Envoy instance.
+\paragraph{Assisting components} For policy-based routing and authorization, we use Open Policy Agent (OPA) \cite{opa_web} and its Envoy plugin as assisting components.
+OPA uses the declarative policy language Rego to define policies based on input data provided by a collocated Envoy instance.
 In our implementation, the OPA instance makes an allow/deny decision, returning it along with an HTTP header.
-We append this header to the allowed traffic and use it in policy-based routing decisions.
-To enable proxies to capture IP packets, we developed an assisting component capable of creating tunnel devices, performing UDP encapsulation and decapsulation, and supporting split tunneling to route traffic to the local dependent proxy’s UDP endpoints.
+We append this header to allowed traffic and use it in policy-based routing decisions.
+As the Envoy proxy versions we used could not create tunnel devices and capture IP packets, unlike other proxies such as \cite{singbox}, we developed a custom assisting component.
+This component creates tunnel devices, performs UDP encapsulation and decapsulation, and supports split tunneling {by directing traffic for each destination to a controller-selected UDP port on the local proxy.}

-In the remainder of this section, we define specific problem instances and, through prototyping, demonstrate how the Hermes features can efficiently address these issues.
-Specifically, the first two use cases (Video and Intermittent) focus primarily on the Hermes as a service facilitator, while the last two use cases (IP and NDN) emphasize its capabilities as a communication facilitator.